ProjectX-VJTI/ProjectX-Ideas-2024/README.md

 It's often confusing for beginners to understand that, besides image processing, CNNs are also highly effective for processing audio data.

-**Pre-requisites**: Good profeciency in Python Programming, Basic Understanding of Neural Networks
+**Pre-requisites**: Proficiency in Python Programming, Basic Understanding of Neural Networks

 **Difficulty**: Hard